 Revenge of the Girly Man

-MOUNT BALDY, CAIFORNIA — I admit it: I did not fear the Girly Man.
-Having skied many lines in Southern California's San Gabriel Mountains, I'd found none that were truly heart-stopping.
+Mount Baldy, California — I admit it: I did not fear the Girly Man.
+Having skied many lines in Southern California's San Gabriel Mountains, I'd found plenty that were spirited but none I'll call truly heart-stopping.

 And then I saw the new D-System Ski Descent Rating Scale, proposed by WildSnow.com blogger Lou Dawson and Chuting Gallery author Andrew McLean.
 I was browsing the upper end of the D-System's ratings one day, wondering how I'd fare on such heavyweights as Mount Sneffels' Snake Couloir, or the Messner Couloir, when I chanced upon an entry called "the Girly Man Chute".